 3. As Seymour Segnit, Founder and President of CTRN, once said, “the anxious energy that often goes into trying to make something absolutely perfect is totally counterproductive.”
 The more you attempt to be perfect, the more you are likely to make a mistake.

 The thing is, good public speakers make mistakes and then move on.
 I’ve seen speakers who’ve had to deal with broken shoes, technical difficulties and even words not coming to mind.
 It happens.
-Each of these speakers acknowledge the blunder, usually with humor, and then move on.
-They don’t bring undo attention to the goof and they don’t let it derail them from their message.
+Each of these speakers acknowledges the blunder, usually with humor, and then move on.
+They don’t bring undue attention to the goof and they don’t let it derail them from their message.

 “If you look at the very best speakers out there,” Segnit said, “those with the most powerful stage presence – say Barack Obama or Tony Robbins – they make mistakes, and they make them all the time – but it makes no difference to their momentum and their message.”